Sam1512-tech/TalkSync/README.md

-# ActiveComms
+# TalkSync

-ActiveComms is a responsive chat website designed for small organizations or departments to facilitate seamless communication among users.
-Whether you're working on your desktop or on the go with your mobile device, ActiveComms ensures that you can stay connected with your colleagues or team members at all times.
+TalkSync is a responsive chat website designed for small organizations or departments to facilitate seamless communication among users.
+Whether you're working on your desktop or on the go with your mobile device, TalkSync ensures that you can stay connected with your colleagues or team members at all times.

 ## Features
 1. **Login and Signup:** Users can create an account or login to an existing one to access the chat platform.